resource-watch/slate/source/includes/api/_layer.md

 - `userRole`: filtering by the role of the owning user can be done using the `user.role` query argument.
 If the requesting user does not have the ADMIN role, this filter is ignored.
 - Filtering by fields of type `Object` is not supported.

-Additionally, you can use the `collection` parameter to filter by a [collection](#collections) id.
+Additionally, you can use the following filters:

+- `collection`: filters by a [collection](#collections) id.
+Requires being authenticated.
+- `favourite`: if defined, only the widgets set by the user as [favorites](#favorites) will be returned.
 Requires being authenticated.

 Multiple parameters can be combined into a complex `and` logic filter.
 Depending on the type of the field you're filtering by, the following behavior is available: